yanshuotan/st5209-2024/README.md

 - The midterm exam will be take home and open book.
 It will be released at noon on 8 March 2024 (Friday) and due at noon on 15 March 2024 (Friday).

 ## Final Exam
-- The final exam will take place on 30 April 2024, 5-7pm.
+- The final exam will take place on 30 April 2024, 5-7pm at MPSH 6.
 It will be closed book, but you are allowed one doubled-sided A4-sized help sheet.

 ## Prerequisites
 - Basic knowledge of statistics, probability, and linear algebra